chancehudson/canon/README.md

 A collaborative story writing system.
 Gain reputation for authoring portions of the story.

+## Unirep Compatibility
+This repository requires a specific release of Unirep.
+In Dockerfiles or in `./scripts/installUnirep.sh`, the step of downloading the version of Unirep with the hash `3352ab1803022bc82da3426003f83a4fbdfa3324ca552d7615a8894a42436301` then linking it to dependencies is required for either local development or in the Docker image construction.

 ## Getting Started
 ```
   > git clone https://github.com/vimwitch/canon.git